-6.6.1 Setting up the environment
+6.6.1 Set up the environment

-This tutorial runs some example applications on the EVS_Base_Cortex-A75 example virtual platform to show different timing annotation features.
+This tutorial uses the FVP\Base\Cortex-A75 example virtual platform to show different timing annotation features.

 6.6.1.1 Prerequisites

 To use timing annotation, you require the following:

 - A SystemC-integrated virtual platform, for instance an ISIM or an EVS platform. - An application that enables caches. - A way of calculating the execution of time of individual instructions. - A way of determining the total execution time of the simulation. - A way of calculating the average Cycles Per Instruction (CPI) value for the simulation.